Leadership Expert Amy Kates on Organizational Change

 Organizational change and the management of that change is an issue businesses regularly face.
 From customer expectations and internal process adjustments to the marketplace itself, companies worldwide struggle with organizational change.
 In fact, i4cp research found that only 17% of business leaders say their organizations are highly effective at managing change; and with most organizations experiencing three or more major changes per year, ineffectiveness has serious implications for organizational performance.

-In the latest edition of From Now to Next, available now as a complimentary download, Amy Kates discusses organizational change and offers insights into the elements and actions of successful strategies.
+In the latest edition of From Now to Next, Amy Kates discusses organizational change and offers insights into the elements and actions of successful strategies.
 A Managing Partner of Kates Kesler Organization Consulting and a member of i4cp's Thought Leader Consortium, Kates teaches organization design and has authored several books on the challenging topic.

 In her exclusive conversation with i4cp, Kates summarizes the timeline for significant organizational changes and explains why change may take two to three years to produce full results--a timeframe that often frustrates leaders.
 She notes that leaders typically focus on the design and planning phases of change, but observes that interest may wane as the "fun work ends and the hard work of monitoring, reflecting, learning, and adjusting takes over."